nicholaszollinger/nicholaszollinger.github.io/_projects/ProjectSoccer.md

 ***Enter in: Project Soccer!*** (The title is temporary 😅)

 ## Goals
-- Replicate the basic movement, passing, shooting, and tackling from **Super Mario Strikers**.
+- Replicate the basic movement, passing, shooting, and tackling from **Super Mario Strikers**. ✅
-- Robust Debugging Tools & Visualizations for gleaning insights about the team and field states.
+- Robust Debugging Tools & Visualizations for gleaning insights about the team and field states. ✅
-- ( *Future* ) Add in the "Nimble strafing", "Protect the Ball", and "Sprinting" dribble modes from FIFA
+- Add in the "Nimble strafing", "Protect the Ball", and "Sprinting" dribble modes from FIFA
-- ( *Future* ) Jumping!!!
+- Jumping!!!
 Aerial shots & passes, using the Jump to dodge certain supers, this could be a lot of fun!
-- ( *Future* ) Different characters, with "plug and play" supers and attributes that can be unlocked and equipped.
+- Different characters, with "plug and play" supers and attributes that can be unlocked and equipped.